adambard/learnxinyminutes-docs/scala.html.markdown

 // common for Scala classes to have a "companion object", where the per-instance
 // behavior is captured in the classes themselves, but behavior related to all
 // instance of that class go in objects.
 The difference is similar to class
-// methods vs static methods in other languages.
+// methods vs static methods in other languages (e.g. Java).
 Note that objects and classes
 // can have the same name.
 object Dog {
   def allKnownBreeds = List("pitbull", "shepherd", "retriever")